 Dates is a staple food of the Middle East and the Indus Valley for thousands of years.
 Dates provide a wide range of essential nutrients, and are very good source of dietary potassium.
 The sugar content of ripe dates is about 80%; the remainder consists of protein, fibre and trace elements including boron, cobalt, copper, fluorine, magnesium, manganese, selenium and zinc.

-PALM Sugar is derived from the sap of Arenga pinnata
+coconut sugar is derived from the flower sap of coconut tree

-Palm sugar is derived from the sap of Arenga pinnata.
+Coconut sugar is derived from the sap of coconut tree.

-Arenga pinnata is widely grown in the highland area of tropical Asia, especially Southeast Asia.
+Coconut trees are widely grown in the coastal areas of tropical Asia, especially Southeast Asia.

 It is a medium-sized palm, growing to an estimated height of 15-20 meters tall, with the trunk covered by the rough old leaf as its base.